joao404/Profibus_STM32F1_Slave/README.md

 - mark checkbox for "Read locos from Mobile Station"
 - Click on Submit
 - There is currently no feedback when transmission finished

+## Adressing locos z21 App
+Adressing can be done exactly like in z21 by using loco configuration in z21 App.
+Additionally adressing can be done by assinging adresses.
+This prevents unwanted rewritting of adresses.
+1000 => DCC Step 14
+2000 => Motorola
+4000 => MFX
+6000 => DCC 28 steps
+8000 => DCC 128 steps

+With this mechanism, locos can be controlled with identical adress for Motorola and DCC at the same time.
+What can not be done is using the same adress for different DCC step configurations.
+So a loco with adress 3 as an example can only exist in the 1000-1999, 6000-7999 or 8000-9999 area.
+If a loco exists two times, the first one with the adress will be chosen.

+## Adressing turnouts
+1-999 Motorola
+1000-x DCC